rami-mochaourab/rami-mochaourab.github.io/index.md

 ---
 ### Current Position

+* **Senior Researcher & Program Manager** at RISE Research Institutes of Sweden
-* Program Manager "Applied AI & Machine Learning"

-	The program is responsible for coordinating the applied AI projects at the department of Industrial Systems, RISE Digital Systems Division.
+	Research focus on trustworthy AI and data privacy.
+The program area "Applied AI & Machine Learning" is responsible for coordinating the applied AI projects at the department of Industrial Systems, RISE Digital Systems Division.
 The department has five different units focusing on autonomous systems, user-centric digitalization, applied digitalization, smart industrial automation, and applied AI and IoT.

-* Digital Futures faculty member (https://www.digitalfutures.kth.se)
-	* Member of the working group "Digitalised Industry"
+* **[Digital Futures](https://www.digitalfutures.kth.se) faculty member** and member of the working group [Digitalised Industry](https://www.digitalfutures.kth.se/about/governance/working-groups/digitalized-industry/)
-	* Co-PI in the collaborative project "Explainable and Ethical Machine Learning for Knowledge Discovery from Medical Data Sources (EXTREMUM)".

-* Senior Researcher & Project Manager

-	Research focus on trustworthy AI and data privacy.

 ### Previous Positions

-* Postdoctoral researcher (May.
+* **Postdoctoral researcher** (May.
 2014 – Dec.
-2017) KTH Royal Institute of Technology
+2017), KTH Royal Institute of Technology
 	* Department of Signal Processing & ACCESS Linnaeus Centre
-	* Department of Automatic Control
+	* Division of Decision and Control Systems
-	* Department of Information Science and Engineering
+	* Division of Information Science and Engineering
-* Researcher (Aug.
+* **Researcher** (Aug.
 2012 – Feb.
-2014) Fraunhofer Heinrich-Hertz-Institute, Berlin
+2014), Fraunhofer Heinrich-Hertz-Institute, Berlin
 	* Department of Wireless Communications and Networks

 ### Education